AxionCompany/functions/README.md

 ## Our Commitment

-Our end goal is to increase productivity for JS developers, and our commitment is to always push the frontier
+Our end goal is to increase productivity for JS developers, and our commitment is to always push to the frontier of what web technology allowes, and keeping the utmost simplicity for JS software developers.

 ## Why we built Axion Functions
 Axion Functions was developed by Axion Company, a custom software development company.
-The main motivation behind creating this framework was to streamline the development process for our projects, which predominantly use the JavaScript stack.
+The main motivation behind creating this framework was to facilitate the development process for our projects, which predominantly use the JavaScript stack.
 We found ourselves solving similar coding problems across different projects and wanted a way to reuse code snippets efficiently, both for backend modules and frontend components.
+Beyond reusing front-end components or backend modules that were common across different projects, we've realized other aspects of the lifecycle of a project can be optimized as well, many of which we hope to address with this framework going forward, but always with the core mantra in mind: keep the utmost simplicity for software developers:
+- Observability
+- Performance
+- Deployment in Distributed Systems

 ### Inspiration
 The framework draws significant inspiration from several sources:

 - **Module Federation in Webpack** : Developed by the amazing Zach Jackson, Module Federation provides a way to dynamically import modules across different projects.
 We extended this concept to Deno, taking advantage of its compatibility with Node modules and its ability to import modules from HTTP URLs with security restrictions.
 - **Deno Deploy** : We were amazed by the speed and developer experience of Deno Deploy.
-The concepts of process isolation and the N+2 port requirement in Axion Functions are inspired by Deno Deploy's architecture, which ensures fast, isolated, and efficient execution of code.
+The concepts of process isolation and the N+2 port requirement in Axion Functions are (albeit different) inspired by Deno Deploy's architecture, which ensures fast, isolated, and efficient execution of code.
 - **Next.js** : Next.js is a popular React framework that simplifies the development of full-stack applications.
 We wanted to create a similar experience for Deno developers, allowing them to write backend modules and frontend components in a unified environment with automatic routing and rendering.

 ### Why Deno?